 null

-Points, Pounds and GSM.
-What's the Difference and What Do You Need in Your Paper Packaging?
+Points, Pounds, GSM: What Do You Need in Paper Packaging?

-Points, Pounds and GSM.
-What's the Difference and What Do You Need in Your Paper Packaging?
+Points, Pounds, GSM: What Do You Need in Paper Packaging?

 EcoEnclose paper product weights

-Paper is ubiquitous.
+Our lives are filled with paper.
 We learn to read and write on it.
 Half of what we buy is packaged in some form of it.
-Our mail is filled with it.
+Our mailboxes are stuffed with it.

 U.S. Basis Weight (Bond, Book, Index, Cover, Tag, Points, Offset)

-Here’s how it works: The “Basis Weight” is defined as the weight (in pounds) of 500 sheets of paper in its uncut size (i.e. before the paper is cut to letter size, legal size, etc).
+Here’s how it works: The “Basis Weight” is defined as the weight (in pounds) of 500 sheets of paper in its uncut size (before the paper is cut to letter size, legal size, etc.).
+For example, if you have 500 sheets of uncut bond paper that weighs 20 pounds, it will be labeled as 20-pound bond paper.

 Cardstock Weights